bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 - Insert an image into your profile under your name. _Hint:_ You could insert a new `img`, or you could add a `div` and set the background image using a CSS class.
 - Insert more sections to your profile.
-Examples: “Likes” list and “Dislikes” list, “Favorite Restaurants”, “My Activities”, etc.
+Examples: "Likes" list and "Dislikes" list, "Favorite Restaurants", "My Activities", etc.
 ###  320.2. <a name='BonusB:UseotherElementmethods'></a>Bonus B: Use other Element methods
 Check the MDN documentation for more
 [Element methods](https://developer.mozilla.org/en-US/docs/Web/API/Element) you